-19 useful macOS Sierra Tips, Tricks and Hidden Features
+20 macOS Sierra Tips and Tricks to get the most out of your Mac

 Our guide to macOS Sierra tips, tricks and hidden features will turbocharge your Apple software experience.

-Whether you're a pro user or a complete novice, here are nine of the best OS tips and 10 secret Siri commands to try out today.
+Whether you're a pro user or a complete novice, here are 10 of the best OS tips and 10 secret Siri commands to try out today.

 The iPad got a picture-in-picture (PIP) mode back with iOS 9, letting you keep videos on the desktop while you got on with other work.
 Now macOS Sierra has the same feature, available for individual videos in iTunes and Safari.
 Turning it on is easy.
 With iTunes, just fire up the app and start playing a video.
 Hover over the video window and you can click the pop-out icon.